-That it is a commitment that cannot be made lightly.
+That is a commitment that cannot be made lightly.
 There is a now a clear moral duty on the Government to see this through—not just for the sake of keeping the promises that have been made, and not just for the sake of the campaigners and survivors who have pushed for this change for years, but for the sake of those people who are trapped right now in abusive relationships.
-If we promise them safety and do no deliver it, we will not deserve forgiveness.
-We welcome today’s announcement, but we will hold the Government’s feet to fire until this commitment becomes a reality.
+If we promise them safety and do not deliver it, we will not deserve forgiveness.
+We welcome today’s announcement, but we will hold the Government’s feet to the fire until this commitment becomes a reality.

 I thank the hon.
 Lady for her comments and her support for today’s announcement.
 I agree with her on that sense of moral duty—that sense of moral purpose—to those who are in abusive relationships that underlines all this work.
 She will know the figure that is used: some 2 million people each year suffer some form of domestic abuse.
 That is unacceptable and intolerable, and it is right that we do much more, which is why the Prime Minister made her comments today.
 Indeed, she has an enduring commitment to making a difference in this important policy area.

 I join the hon.
 Lady in paying tribute to all those who have campaigned on this issue, not only across the House but throughout the country.
 So many voluntary organisations—those very much at the frontline—have really made the difference and I pay tribute to their work, as well as to the quiet, dignified determination of so many survivors of domestic abuse, who have really underlined that sense of why we need to do more.